Surrender of Divinity

 Surrender of Divinity is a black metal act from Bangkok, Thailand.
 The group was formed in 1996, and released 2 full-length albums during the 2000s.
 Their 2006 album Manifest Blasphemy: The Abortion of the Immaculate Conception was reviewed by Metal Hammer.

 In January 2014, the band's bassist/vocalist Samon "Avaejee" Traisattha, aged 36, was stabbed to death in his own home.
 It is reported that he was murdered by the band's own fan, "for tarnishing Satanism".
-Samong's wife has confirmed that said fan was indeed visiting their home and having a drink with her husband.
+Samon's wife has confirmed that said fan was indeed visiting their home and having a drink with her husband.